gamemanual0/gm0/source/docs/custom-manufacturing/3d-printing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 PET/PETG can be described as a mix of PLA and ABS.
 It is not as impact-resistant as ABS, and not as stiff as PLA, but it can withstand higher temperatures (it will hold shape in a hot car unlike PLA).
 It is comparable in printing difficulty to PLA and can be printed on most printers out of the box.
 It is a great option for many FTC parts.

+.. warning:: Don't print PETG on bare glass!
+It can bond so well it removes chunks!
+It can be good to add some glue stick or hairspray before you start your print.

 - PETG hotend temperatures range from 230°-260° C
 - PETG bed temperatures range from 60°-80° C